Holawell History, Family Crest & Coats of Arms

 Early History of the Holawell family

-Another 149 words (11 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Holawell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holawell research.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Holawell History in all our PDF Extended History products and printed products wherever possible.

 Holawell Spelling Variations

-spelling variations were common, even among the names of the most literate people.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Holawell family name include Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Holawell family (pre 1700)

-Another 51 words (4 lines of text) are included under the topic Early Holawell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Holawell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Holawell family to the New World and Oceana
+Migration of the Holawell family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Holawell surname or a spelling variation of the name include: Richard Halliwell settled in New York State in 1774.